terrylica/gapless-crypto-data/docs/development/CLI_MIGRATION_GUIDE.md

 # CLI Migration Guide

-⚠️ **The CLI is deprecated and will be removed in v4.0.0.**
+❌ **The CLI was removed in v4.0.0.**

-This guide provides side-by-side examples to help you migrate from the deprecated CLI to the Python API.
+This guide provides side-by-side examples to help you migrate from the removed CLI to the Python API.

 ## Table of Contents